As with all things gaming, there are loads of options when it comes to picking the best chairs to go with your PC or console setup.

 The multi-layered synthetic leather should also feel light, and breathable, which could be excellent for marathon gaming sessions with little to no strain.

-The Razer Iskur Gaming Chair also comes with 4D armrests enabling you to find your desired comfort setting.
+The Razer Iskur Gaming Chair also comes with 4D armrests enabling you to find your desired comfort setting, thus making it a great option to consider.

-The Corsair T3 Rush looks to be a great choice if you're wanting a gaming chair that doesn't come with your usual leather padding, and is also a handy mid-range choice.
+The Corsair T3 Rush looks to be a great choice if you want a gaming chair that doesn't come with your usual leather padding and is also a handy mid-range choice.

 This particular one utilises a breathable fabric material as opposed to leather which looks to be great for comfort, especially during those long gaming sessions.